 The MMU Registry is a secure online database.
 When one of our physicians determines you are eligible for medical marijuana in Florida, they will enter your information into this database.
 The physicians are also registered in the database.

 The MMU Registry is how the State of Florida knows that a qualified physician has approved you for medical marijuana.
 You will receive a patient ID number from our office after you are entered into the system.
 It is with this ID number that you apply to receive your marijuana card.

-Documents Required by the Medical Marijuana Use Registry
+What Documents are Required to get into the Medical Marijuana Use Registry?

 Proof of Florida Residence

 - Valid Florida driver's license (must match the address listed in the registry)

 - A utility bill, not more than 2 months old

 You are still eligible for medical marijuana if you temporarily live in Florida for at least 31 days (in a row) in each calendar year, have a temporary home in Florida, return to your Florida home at least one time during each calendar year, and are registered to vote or pay income tax in another state or jurisdiction.

 You must upload a copy of two of the following items that show proof of your Florida address: